sankalpsingha/CurrencyMan/dev.md

 ## Overview

-CurrencyMan is a Chrome extension that automatically detects and highlights currency values on webpages and converts them to the user's preferred local currency on hover.
+CurrencyMan is a Chrome extension that allows users to convert currency values on webpages to their preferred local currency by selecting text.
 The extension supports over 150 currencies, including major fiat currencies and cryptocurrencies.

 ## Architecture